+'''

-GET /api/v1/transactions/{tx_id}
+GET /api/v1/transactions/{transaction_id}

+'''

-Get the transaction with the ID tx id.
+Get the transaction with the ID transaction_id.

-This endpoint returns a transaction if it was included in a VALID block, if it is still waiting to be processed (BACKLOG) or is still in an undecided block (UNDECIDED).
-All instances of a transaction in invalid blocks are ignored and treated as if they don't exist.
-If a request is made for a transaction and instances of that transaction are found only in invalid blocks, then the response will be 404 Not Found.
+This endpoint returns a transaction if it was included in a VALID block.
+All instances of a transaction in invalid/undecided blocks or the backlog are ignored and treated as if they don't exist.
+If a request is made for a transaction and instances of that transaction are found only in invalid/undecided blocks or the backlog, then the response will be 404 Not Found.

+'''

-• tx_id (hex string) - transaction ID
+• transaction_id (hex string) - transaction ID

+'''